The Chaplaincy

 Facebook

 Stephanie joined the team in 2015 and lives in Keele village with her husband and their dog, Patch.
-Prior to coming to Keele she worked in chaplaincy at Scargill House, a retreat and conference centre in the Yorkshire Dales, and before that parishes in leafy Surrey and a slightly dodgy bit of North London.
+Prior to coming to Keele she worked in chaplaincy at a retreat and conference centre in the Yorkshire Dales, and before that churches in leafy Surrey and a slightly dodgy bit of North London.
 She’s been ordained since the last century and has spent a lot of that time trying to change the Church of England from the inside, specifically to make it more inclusive, and she dimly remembers a life before that working in radio and TV.
 Stephanie has spent most of her life trying to get her head around the fact that God likes her, and generally prefers questions to answers.

 Stephanie